5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## INSTALLATION

+0. Download EFI Folder from the "Releases Section" on the right and unpack it
-0. Read "Preparations" Section first
+1. Read "Preparations" Section first
-1. Rename the config file of your choice to "config.plist"
+2. Rename the config file of your choice to "config.plist"
-2. Mount the EFI
+3. Mount the EFI
-3. Replace EFI Folder
+4. Replace EFI Folder
-4. Restart
+5. Restart
-5. IMPORTANT: Perform an NVRAM Reset (in Bootpicker, hit Space Bar and select Clean NVRAM).
+6. IMPORANT: Perform an NVRAM Reset (in Bootpicker, hit Space Bar and select Clean NVRAM).
 Especially important when switching from a DSDT to DSDT-less config!
-6. Reboot again
+7. Reboot again
-7. Select macOS to boot.
+8. Select macOS to boot.
 It's currently configured for running Catalina.
 If you want to run Big Sur, you need to use SMBIOS 11,x.
 You can research a suitable/matching SMBIOS for your CPU on everymac.com

 ## BIOS SETTINGS